StikDebug vs QPin: iOS 26 Location Simulation Compared

 FAQ

 Is QPin harder to set up?
-It has a real setup process, but that is part of why it is easier to repeat and troubleshoot.
+QPin Hardware has a real setup process, but it does not ask you to understand JIT, sideloading, pairing files, or LocalDevVPN.
+For non-technical users, the hardware workflow is usually easier to reproduce and troubleshoot.

 Is no-PC always better?
-No. No-PC is convenient, but stable testing often benefits from hardware or desktop control.
+No. No-PC is convenient, but repeatability matters more.
+StikDebug-style tools emphasize no-PC convenience; QPin Hardware emphasizes portable hardware and repeatable location control.

 Does QPin work with every app?
-QPin works at the supported iOS location layer.
-Apps may still apply their own checks and policies.
+No tool should promise that.
+QPin works at the supported iOS location layer, but target apps may still use account, network, sensor, behavior, and policy checks.

 FAQ